syslinx/hello-world/README.md

 # hello-world
-this is my fist repo :)
+this is my first repo :)